jgf1123/ahlcg2/spec.md

 The goal is identify the most popular cards used by various investigators in the customizable card game Arkham Horror: The Card Game.
 Players craft decklists that use a particular investigator and a deck of cards.
 A naive approach to calculate the popularity of a `card_id` for investigator (`canonical_front`, `canonical_back`) tuple is to find all decklists with (`canonical_front`, `canonical_back`) and sum the number of copies of `card_id` in those decklists.
 We will modify this approach to reflect various aspects of the game.

-The following has similarities to what exists in `prepare_arkham_data.ipynb` and `combined.ipynb` but describes a third variation on the same idea.
+The following has similarities to `combined.ipynb` and `from_earthborne_rangers\prepare_data.ipynb` and an earlier version of `prepare_arkham_data.ipynb` but describes a new variation on the same idea.

 # Data

-The cells 2 and 4 in combined.ipynb were used to scrape decklist and card data, respectively, from the arkhamdb API.
-The data arrives in json format, the json is converted to Python dict, then stored as {`decklist_id`: dict} and {`card_id`: dict}.
+The cells 2 and 4 in `combined.ipynb` are used to scrape decklist and card data, respectively, from the arkhamdb API.
 To avoid overloading the API, we load previously scraped data, request only the new data, and save the updated data as a pickle file.
 While the structure of decklist dict's are almost uniform, there are variations, so we save the raw data as a dict using pickle.

 Only the scrapper functions are allowed to overwrite the pickled data.
 The functions that calculate popularity are forbidden from saving pickled data.

 ## Scraping and cleaning

 - **Decklists:** scrape via `combined.ipynb` (cell 2) or equivalent; store as `{decklist_id: dict}` in `decklist_json.pickle`.
 Drop empty entries (`None`).
 Remove known joke decklists (`44599`, `43839`).
 - **Cards:** scrape via `combined.ipynb` (cell 4); store as `{card_id: dict}` in `card_json.pickle`.
-Re-scrape before canonicalization.
+(Done: ~~Re-scrape before canonicalization.~~)
 - **Taboo:** fetch `taboo.json` separately from the API.
 - Only scraper code may overwrite pickles.
 Popularity code may write CSV outputs but must not overwrite pickles.